n8n-io/n8n-docs/docs/example/rename.md

 # Rename Keys

-Example to show how to remove Keys in a JSON
+Example to show how to rename Keys in a JSON

 ![Workflow Example](/_images/example/Example-JSON.png)